In Yemen Conflict, Some See A New Age Of Drone Warfare

 In recent weeks, Houthis have been stepping up attacks with these small drones.
 They've struck targets inside Saudi Arabia, including oil pipelines and air fields.
 On Sunday, Saudi state media reported it had successfully repelled the latest attack, which was attempted on an airport near the border with Yemen.

-The small drones used by the Houthis pose some significant problems for conventional militaries, according to Nicholas Heras, a fellow at the Center for New American Security.
+The small drones used by the Houthis pose some significant problems for conventional militaries, according to Nicholas Heras, a fellow at the Center for a New American Security.
 "They're difficult to stop because they're low profile," he says.
 "They don't give off a lot of radar signature, they fly relatively slowly."
 Moreover, using GPS, they can navigate through holes in air defenses.

 According to the U.S. government and several independent researchers, at least some of the drone technology being used by the Houthis seems to come from their main sponsor in the region — Iran.